-This episode features Cathy Byrd in conversation with Janet Biggs, a video artist whose work you might remember from our first season.
-Since we last spoke, Janet’s creative drive has taken her inside a volcano and to the edge of China’s Silk Road.
-Her next destination?
-Spoiler alert!
-Picture Janet somewhere South of the border, donning an ice suit to explore a spectacular, white-hot crystal cave that lies 300 meters below ground.
+In 2014, we sit down with Janet Biggs, a Brooklyn-based artist whose video projects tell stories of toxic environments and endangered cultures.
+She explains what led her to follow miners inside a volcano in Indonesia and embed herself in a community at the edge of China’s Silk Road.
+Her next destination is South of the border.
+In Mexico, she’ll be donning an ice suit to explore a spectacular, white-hot crystal cave that lies 300 meters below the Earth’s surface.

 Sound Editor: Kris McConnachie | Production Assistant: Amy Sherald | Photography, sound and video excerpts: Janet Biggs

 Related Links: Janet Biggs, Ijen Volcano, Taklamakan Desert, Cave of Crystals

 Cathy Byrd: I’ve been following Janet Biggs’ work from girls to horses, to sports and drugs, and to these extreme territories of the Arctic and volcanoes.
 We saw each other when you had a mid-career survey, and the full range of your work there was stunning.